-Water temperature data recorded at 10-minute intervals from 2007 to 2017 were obtained from BC Hydro's MCR Physical Habitat Monitoring Program (CLBMON-15a).
-Data from 2007 to 2013 and 2015 to 2017 were from Station 2 and data from 2014 were from Station 2AS because data from Station 2 were not available.
+Water temperature data recorded at 10-minute intervals from 2007 to 2018 were obtained from BC Hydro's MCR Physical Habitat Monitoring Program (CLBMON-15a).
+Data from 2007 to 2013 and 2015 to 2018 were from Station 2 and data from 2014 were from Station 2AS because data from Station 2 were not available in 2014.
 The two stations are at the same general location approximately 4 km downstream of REV (RKm 234.0) but Station 2 is installed in a stand-pipe on the shore whereas Station 2AS is attached to an anchor on the substrate.
 The two stations are thought to be within 0.2°C of each other (Elmar Plate, LGL Ltd., pers. comm., 22 March 2015).
-Temperature data throughout this report are presented as daily mean values.
+In 2018, water temperature is only available for January 1 to April 30 because the CLBMON-15a monitoring stations were removed from the river on May 1, 2018 and water temperature is no longer monitored by that program.
+Water temperature data throughout this report are presented as daily mean values.

-Spot measurements of water temperature were obtained at all sample sites at the time of sampling using a hull-mounted Airmar® digital thermometer (accuracy \pm 0.2°C).
+Spot measurements of water temperature were obtained at all sample sites at the time of sampling using a hull-mounted Airmar® digital thermometer (accuracy ± 0.2°C).